-Activity #1

-Title: The One-Minute Commercial

-Format: Individual/Group Time: 20-30 minutes Materials: paper, pen
+Activity #1 Title: The One-Minute Commercial Format: Individual/Group Time: 20-30 minutes Materials: paper, pen Procedure:

-Procedure:

-- 1. The video discusses the importance of selling oneself at job fairs and suggests that job seekers should prepare a one-minute commercial introducing themselves and suggesting why they are a good fit for the company.
-Such a pitch usually consists of the following: - A formal introduction - A statement saying why the ex-offender is interested in the job - Statements listing the skills, training, and experience the ex-offender can bring to the job - A closing that states what the ex-offender hopes to get out of the interview - 2.
-Have participants prepare their own one-minute commercials, writing them out on a sheet of paper.
-Then you can either have participants pitch their commercials in front of the whole class or break them into pairs so that participants can make their pitches to each other. - 3.
-When all participants have finished making their sales pitch, come back together as a whole group to discuss strategies for making these introductory statements more effective.
+1. The video discusses the importance of selling oneself at job fairs and suggests that job seekers should prepare a one-minute commercial introducing themselves and suggesting why they are a good fit for the company.
+Such a pitch usually consists of the following:

+- A formal introduction - A statement saying why the student is interested in the job - Statements listing the skills, training, and experience the student can bring to the job - A closing that states what the student hopes to get out of the interview - 2.
+Have students prepare their own one-minute commercials, writing them out on a sheet of paper.
+Then you can either have students pitch their commercials in front of the whole class or break them into pairs so that students can make their pitches to each other. - 3.
+When all students have finished making their sales pitch, come back together as a whole group to discuss strategies for making these introductory statements more effective.